jmadden/outbound-calling-example/README.md

 ## Call Flow Explained

+1. Phone call comes into a Twilio phone number.
+2. Call connects to a Studio IVR and traverses the IVR.
+3. Studio enqueues the call and creates a Task that is sent to TaskRouter.
+4. TaskRouter routes the Task to a Worker and a Task Reservation is created.
+5. The Reservation created event trigger's a webhook to a Twilio Function.
-Using Twilio Studio, enqueue a call and create a Task in TaskRouter.
-Using TaskRouter Events, trigger an outbound call using the Programmable Voice API and Twilio Functions.
-The outbound call will include Answering Machine detection and a Status Callback URL.
-When the call connects we'll use TwiML to dial the queue and connect the calls.
+6. The Twilio Function uses the Reservation and Task information to create an outbound call using the voice API.
+The outbound call is set up with Answering Machine Detection and a Status Callback URL.
+7. When the call connects, TwiML is activated that calls into the call queue using the Reservation SID as the name of the call queue.
+This dequeues the call and the enquued caller and the outbound called are connected.
+8. When the call completes the Task Reservation goes into Wrapping and that activates code that Completes the associated Task.

 ## Functions Explained